 Ginsburg KR, Durbin DR, García-España JF, Kalicka EA, Winston FK.
 The Association Between Parenting Style and Teen Driving Safety-related Behaviors and Attitudes.
 Pediatrics.
 2009; 124(4):1040-1051.

 Winston FK, et al. Eds.
 Driving Through the Eyes of Teens, A Closer Look.
-Published by The Children's Hospital of Philadelphia and State Farm Insurance Companies®.
+Published by The Children's Hospital of Philadelphia and State Farm Mutual Automobile Insurance Company.
 2009

 Elliot MR, Ginsburg KR, Winston FK.
 Unlicensed Teenaged Drivers: Who Are They, and How Do They Behave When They Are Behind the Wheel?
 Pediatrics.
 2008; 122(5):e994-e1000.